 The recorder virtuoso Genevieve Lacey, performed her solo set with such sensual concentration that the individual pieces she was presenting – almost all specially composed for her – seemed to fuse together as a single work.
 With pieces such as Fausto Romitelli’s Seascape and her own en masse, Lacey constructed a space in real-time and allowed the audience to drift within it, gently pulling the audience into its depths, guiding our attention to certain obsessively-worked sounds. … The festival closed with a Sunday morning improvised set by Lacey and Ambarchi.
 Their continuous, softly spoken playing, moving within clearly defined harmonic limits, was transcendent.
 With each breath, a long, rich tone.
 With each tone, increasing affinity with the quality of the sounds.
 With this affinity, an uncoupling of the mind from the senses.

 Imagine lying in a field listening to a shakuhachi playing an ancient Buddhist koan.
 Or teaming up with a violin for a traditional Chinese folk song.
 Or, what the hell, adding koto and double bass to play Pachelbel’s Canon and Mussorgsky’s Pictures at an Exhibition.
 Imagine.
-That is what an entire community has done, with the gentle leadership of Four Winds artistic director Genevieve Lacey. … In her final festival (she hands over to Paul Kildea for 2014) Lacey has brought virtuosos of the classical world, local artists, keen amateurs and passionate audiences to a place where music has no boundaries and imagination knows no bounds. … Lacey’s two days of ”what if?” music revelled in unusual instrument combinations and subversive reimaginings of old favourites. … But it also pushed beyond the strangely familiar and into the uncharted ground of new commissions. … Lacey and her magic flute move on but she leaves behind a flourishing tradition of opportunistic programming and can-do creativity supported by an inspiring community.
-Kildea has a tough act to follow.
+That is what an entire community has done, with the gentle leadership of Four Winds Artistic Director Genevieve Lacey. … In her final festival, Lacey has brought virtuosos of the classical world, local artists, keen amateurs and passionate audiences to a place where music has no boundaries and imagination knows no bounds. … Lacey’s two days of ”what if?” music revelled in unusual instrument combinations and subversive reimaginings of old favourites. … But it also pushed beyond the strangely familiar and into the uncharted ground of new commissions. … Lacey and her magic flute move on but she leaves behind a flourishing tradition of opportunistic programming and can-do creativity supported by an inspiring community.

 Every so often a theatre performance will come along that has the rare power to touch the heart, lift the spirit, make us laugh, move us to tears and change the way we view our world.
 Namatjira is such a production.
 Like the red heart of the vast Australian landscape, Scott Rankin’s brilliantly staged account of the life of famed indigenous watercolourist, Albert Namatjira, is epic in its nature and mesmerizing in its haunting beauty. … Namatjira’s life is related through the time-honoured oral tradition of story telling, combined with music, dance, singing and art. … On the other side of the stage, virtuosic composer and musician Genevieve Lacey creates the haunting woodwind sounds of the desert landscape.
 Music, art and story telling fuse in a symphony of sentiment, cultural sensibility and awareness.